endowl/endowl/blog/_posts/2020-11-16-estate-planning-checklist.md

 If you’re an adult with loved ones and possessions you care about, you need an estate plan to make sure the fruits of your labor continue to benefit your loved ones if and when you’re not around anymore.

-Sign up to be among the first to try Endowl's AI-powered onboarding solution at [www.endowl.com](www.endowl.com).
-Take photos or video to create an inventory of your assets and communicate your wishes with the help of our virtual estate planner.
+Sign up to be among the first to try Endowl's virtual estate planner and learn everything you need to plan your estate.